Trusted-Seed/dashboard/content/faq.md

         * Telegram: [t.me/commonsstack](http://t.me/commonsstack)
       * Collaborate on Commons Stack initiatives & get praised for your work: Grab an issue “For Contributors” off our [Github](https://github.com/commons-stack/iteration0/labels/%F0%9F%99%8C%F0%9F%8F%BB%20For%20Contributors%20%F0%9F%99%8C%F0%9F%8F%BB)!

-      * At the end of each month, praise gets quantified into a $TRUST score, which is added to you ETH address that you provided in your Trusted Seed application
+      * At the end of each month, praise gets quantified into a TRUST score, which is added to you ETH address that you provided in your Trusted Seed application

       * Enjoy getting dished praise?
 Become a Praiser yourself!
-Join our Trusted Seed lounge every Tuesday at 12PM EST on the [Commons Stack Discord server](https://discord.com/invite/KXn9Y7jzvz).
+Join our Trusted Seed lounge calls every Tuesday at 12PM EST on the [Commons Stack Discord server](https://discord.com/invite/KXn9Y7jzvz).
     question: How do I receive Praise (& more $TRUST!)
   - answer: >-
       * $TRUST are native to the xDAI EVM chain, and we highly recommend storage